CommuniCityProject/communicity_toolbox/README.md

 ![architecture](./docs/res/Toolbox_arch.png)

 Here, multiple Projects are executed on individual containers, each one mainly formed by a machine learning model, a base class and a REST API.
 The API communicates with users/apps to execute the Project and at the same time, it posts and retrieves data models from a context broker as the input and output data of the service.
 The users/apps will receive the output data directly from the API or by querying the context broker.
 A special service called _ImageStorage_ is developed to serve as temporary storage for the input and output images.
 The context broker is the chosen component to manage the data used by Toolbox but it is not intended to store large files.
-For this reason, the _ImageStorage_ is used by users/apps and other Toolbox Projects to store and retrieve images, but its use is not mandatory.
+For this reason, the _ImageStorage_ is used by users/apps and other Toolbox Projects to store and retrieve images, but its use is not mandatory and images from another sources can be used as well.

 ## Installation